original logo

 dTD (division TD): is the primary caretaker of one Division, with ideally just a few teams to watch over.
 You are also the first contact person for the captains in your division.
 You will watch the forums in your division, encourage action when needed, and make rulings if games don't get played.
 Do not go off on your own if anything is afar from the routine.
 Remain in close communication with your SecTD.
 Do not hesitate to consult him for advice.
 He is there to help you.

 SecTD (Section TD): is an experienced TD who supervises a Section (which may contain several divisions).
-For example, the Galactic (U1300) Section TD supervises the dTD's for Quasar, Nebula, and Messier divisions.
+For example, the Galactic (U1200) Section TD supervises the dTD's for Messier, Nebula, etc. divisions.
 The SecTD trains each of the dTDs in the Section as needed, and steps in to act if necessary, with the goal of ensuring consistent application of League rules among the various divisions.
-Don't hesitate to ask the CD's for advice.
-They are there to help you.
+Don't hesitate to ask the supervisor of TDs for advice.

 Various Titles, such as Chief TD, Entry Clerk, Supervisor of TD's, Supervisor of Group Operators, Secretary: manage the day-to-day affairs of the League, including lineups, pairings, writing of the handbooks, and supervision of the SecTD's and dTD's.
-The SecTD's should alert the Supervisor of TD's and the Chief TD of any impending problems.
+The SecTD's should alert the Supervisor of TD's of any impending problems.

 Chief TD: charged by the Steering Committee to run the league.
 The TD's are part of his staff.